airbnb/javascript/README.md

   <a name="naming--Acronyms-and-Initialisms"></a>
   - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all capitalized, or all lowercased.

+  > @ZORO EXCEPTION: Ignore, continue using pascal casing for acronyms and initialisms.

     > Why?
 Names are for readability, not to appease a computer algorithm.

     ```javascript